1 - Connecting Applications with Services

 Termination process for Pods and their endpoints

-There are often cases when you need to terminate a Pod - be it for upgrade or scale down.
+There are often cases when you need to terminate a Pod - be it to upgrade or scale down.
 In order to improve application availability, it may be important to implement a proper active connections draining.

 This tutorial explains the flow of Pod termination in connection with the corresponding endpoint state and removal by using a simple nginx web server to demonstrate the concept.